matsest/az-policy-alias/README.md

 ## Background

-For reasons unknown finding policy aliases is normally done through either
+For reasons unknown finding policy aliases is normally done through either PowerShell/Azure CLI or VS Code Extension.

-1. `Get-AzPolicyAlias` in PowerShell or equivalent in Azure CLI
-2. Azure Policy Visual Studio Code extension

 Both of these approaches are relatively slow and requires several commands and steps to carry out.

-This web site instead uses the `Get-AzPolicyAlias` cmdlet to generate the full docs and is run once every day to always have a full list of searchable policy aliases.
+This web site instead uses the `Get-AzPolicyAlias` cmdlet to generate the full docs and is run once every day to always have a full list of searchable policy aliases in a small, static web site.

 ## Technology